 Jennie Fallowfield married Harry Johnston Dailey, June 20, 1906.
 They had 3 children:

-Bob Dailey and his sister, Frances Biebersdorf would move to Port Alberni when they grew up where Bob would become a well respected teacher and school bus driver.
+Bob Dailey and his sister, Frances Bieberdorf would move to Port Alberni when they grew up where Bob would become a well respected teacher and school bus driver.
 He was also involved heavily in Track and Field community and the stadium in Port Alberni is now named after him, "The Bob Dailey Stadium".
 He passed away on October 12, 1989 and was buried at the Surrey Centre Cemetery in Surrey Centre.

 Jennie's husband, Henry also died when they two surviving Dailey children were very young and they were subsequently raised by their grandparents, Robert and Frances Fallowfield.
 Henry passed away in Surrey on May 8, 1912 of complications from stomach cancer.